 Inclusionary housing policies are a key tool for increasing the supply of affordable housing and helping communities meet their housing objectives.
 These policies require or encourage private developers to include affordable units in new residential developments.
 Metro Vancouver has studied inclusionary housing practices across the region and developed these resources to support member jurisdictions:

-An interactive tool that helps explore the viability of inclusionary policy options.*
+| Metro Vancouver Inclusionary Housing Calculator | Metro Vancouver Inclusionary Housing Calculator | <div class="ExternalClassE1FD0ACE983543A9A937D3114FABD4D8"><p>An interactive tool that helps explore the viability of inclusionary policy options.*<br></p><ul class="fa-ul"><li>

-*Note: The Calculator is for educational purposes only.
-It is not a replacement for the detailed financial analysis required for actual development projects or policy design.
+<span class="fa-li"><i class="fa-light fa-file"></i></span><a href="https://mvinclusionaryhousingcalculator.ca/ihc/" title="Metro Vancouver Inclusionary Housing Calculator">Metro Vancouver Inclusionary Housing Calculator</a></li></ul><p>*Note: The calculator is for educational purposes only.
+It is not a replacement for the detailed financial analysis required for actual development projects or policy design.</p></div> |

 Housing and transportation cost burden study

-To better understand how housing and transportation choices affect affordability, Metro Vancouver studieds the combined cost burden across different areas of the region.
+To better understand how housing and transportation choices affect affordability, Metro Vancouver studied the combined cost burden across different areas of the region.
 This helps highlight how location and other factors impact household costs — and informs planning for more affordable, connected communities.